nataliapc/msx2daad/README.md

 You can see the classic interpreters [here](https://github.com/daad-adventure-writer/daad).

-**MSX2DAAD** is also compatible with [Maluva DAAD extension](https://github.com/Utodev/MALUVA), that add new functionalities to the classic interpreters like:
+**MSX2DAAD** is also compatible with [Maluva DAAD extension](https://github.com/Utodev/MALUVA) emulating his new functionalities to the classic interpreters like:

 - Load bitmap images from disk.
 - Load/Save your gameplay from/to disk.